bcbrookman/homeops/docs/content/platform-layer.md

 To avoid using more compute resources than necessary, each Talos node currently serves both control plane and worker roles.

-### PostgreSQL

-[PostgreSQL](https://www.postgresql.org/) is currently deployed on a single [LXC container]https://linuxcontainers.org/.
-In the future, this will be expanded with a replica on each physical [Proxmox VE](https://www.proxmox.com/en/proxmox-virtual-environment/overview) server and high-availability components.

 ## Tooling

 ### Terraform